EKMoca/python_beginner/README.md

-# READ ME #
+# README #

 Hello World!
-I love using git!
+This repository is for practicing and journaling python fundamentals.